psobocinski/traffic-modelling/NOTES.md

 ### 3. Greedy drivers

-Lane is changed when:
+1. Lane is changed when:

-- Car initially enters a lane at random
+   - Minimum time t(ticks) spent in lane, AND
-- Minimum time t(ticks) spent in lane, AND:
+   - Remaining time in lane has increased beyond a minimum percentage
-- Changing to adjacent lane reduces apparent time in traffic reduced by Y%, OR:
+1. New car then enters lane with lowest number of cars ("levelled" approach)

-   - adjacent lane moving X times faster than current lane (TBD: whichever logic is simpler)
+TODO: allow switching between levelled and random approach for car arrival via config.

 ## Recalculating remaining time on road